-The softmax function is used in various multiclass classification methods, such as
+The softmax function is used in various multiclass classification methods, such as:

-- multinomial logistic regression (also known as softmax regression),
+- multinomial logistic regression (also known as softmax regression; a classification method that generalizes logistic regression to multiclass problems, i.e. with more than two possible discrete outcomes),

 - multiclass linear discriminant analysis,

 - naive Bayes classifiers,

 - and artificial neural networks.